 Staff designated to act as the Executive Officer and the Authorized Project Administrator (outlined in the Local Sponsor Contact Information Form) must be Local Sponsor employees.
 Designated Project Contacts (DPC) not employed by the Local Sponsor are discouraged.
-If deemed appropriate by the Local Sponsor to appoint a DPC outside of their agency, a letter must be included with a Phase II application outlining their expected duties.
-Final review and approval of grant application and/or reimbursement documents must come from the Local Sponsor employees identified in the Local Sponsor Contact Information Form.
+If deemed appropriate by the Local Sponsor to appoint a DPC outside of their agency, a letter must be included with Phase II applications outlining their expected duties and role on the Local Sponsor's behalf.
+Designated Project Contacts serve as the liaison between TMEs and the Local Sponsor and should only engage directly with the Local Sponsor as it pertains to trail grant processes.
+Official communications to OPRHP, as well as final review and approval of grant application and/or reimbursement documents must come from the Authorized Project Administrator identified in the Local Sponsor Contact Information Form.

 See the Glossary on page for further definitions for these roles.

-New: OPRHP should also be notified of any changes to designated staff.
+OPRHP should also be notified of any changes to designated staff.
 Within 30 days of any change to designated staff, a revised Local Sponsor Contact Info. form should be submitted to the OPRHP Snowmobile Unit.